ricdikulous/imx-unity-game-lessons/lessons/03-log-the-player-in/README.md

 ## Prerequisites

-Before you begin, make sure you have already initialized the Immutable Passport in your project, if you haven't already you can follow the [lesson to initialise Passport here](../02-initialise-the-immutable-passport/README.md).
+Before you begin, make sure you have already initialized the Immutable Passport in your project, if you haven't already you can follow the [lesson to initialize Passport here](../02-initialise-the-immutable-passport/README.md).

 ## Locate or create the Login Script